Health / A guide to the St. Louis pickleball scene

 According to USAPA, “the number of places to play has more than doubled since 2010.”
 In St. Louis, new places to swing a pickleball racquet are popping up left and right.
 There’s even a website dedicated to St. Louis pickleball.
 Next time you’re in the mood to try something new, visit one of these seven places.

 Renovated in 2017, Tower Grove’s new facilities include nine hard-surface tennis courts, a new addition of eight hard-surface pickleball courts, and three newly refurbished grass courts.
-Courts are open daily from 7 a.m.–10 p.m., but free public hours are Monday through Friday noon to 4 p.m. and Saturday and Sunday 5–10 p.m.
-Membership and guest passes are needed otherwise.
-The park also has a staff member dedicated to teaching others the sport.
-Both youth and adult group lessons are available, as well as private lessons.
+Free public hours are Monday through Friday noon–5 p.m., and Saturday and Sunday 12–10 p.m.

-For a more relaxed setting, park goers can visit Shroeder Park during normal hours to try out the sport themselves.
+For a more relaxed setting, parkgoers can visit Schroeder Park during normal hours to try out the sport themselves.
 There are no designated pickleball courts, but tennis courts can be used by taking advantage of the portable nets.
 There is no fee to use the space and players are advised to bring their own equipment.
 The courts are also lit at night until 10 p.m. for those wanting to play one last match before bed.

-The DDTC, located in Forest Park, is another pickleball haven for beginners and experienced players alike.
-According to their website, there are four permanent sites, but the facility has the ability to create 36 temporary courts.
-For a $5 court fee, players are allowed 90 minutes of playing time.
-On the grounds, there is a shaded patio, two outdoor restrooms, men and women’s locker rooms with showers, an ice and water machine, and a shop stocked with beer, water, Gatorade, and snacks.
-Night time play is also available.
-Those that are play pass–holders can reserve court times in advance and skip the $5 court fee.
-Paddles are available to rent and both balls and paddles are available for purchase.
-Beginners may also take a 60-minute lesson for a fee reserving the court, and pro and clinic are offered March 29 through September 27.
+For a $10 court fee, players are allowed 90 minutes of playing time.
+On the grounds, there is a shaded patio, two outdoor restrooms, men’s and women’s locker rooms with showers, an ice and water machine, and a shop stocked with beer, water, Gatorade, and snacks.
+Nighttime play is also available.
+Paddles are available to rent.